kulics/koral/book-en/document.md

 E.g:
 ```
 Student -> {
-    Name: Str = ""
+    Name: str = ""
-    Number: Str = ""
+    Number: str = ""
-    Class: Int = 0
+    Class: int = 0
-    Grade: Int = 0
+    Grade: int = 0
 }
 ```
 This way we get the student structure with these data attributes.
-This structure is like a type that can be used like `Int, Str, Bool`.
+This structure is like a type that can be used like `int, str, bool`.

 Unlike our original base type, which only stores one type of data, this structure can store data such as name, student number, class, and grade.